G33kLabs/gulp-inline-base64/README.md

 Force asset injection
 ---------------------

-In your css file, just add ",true" to the image url : it will force the asset to be injected in base64 in css file, event if the ``maxSize`` is reached.
+In your css file, just add ``,true`` to the image url : it will force the asset to be injected in base64 in css file, event if the ``maxSize`` is reached.

 ```
 div.logo {